azdavis/millet/docs/diagnostics.md

 At time of writing, Millet does not support `abstype` declarations.

+To fix, avoid such constructs. `abstype` is often avoided in modern SML, replaced with a combination of `datatype`, `structure`, and `signature`.

 ## 6001

 A comment prevented automatic formatting of a SML file.